fttx-gr/app/README.md

 - Added a stats page showing the number of centers, cabinets and which ISP they're owned by
 - Click to fill coordinates in the add cabinet form
 - PWA
+- Brotli compression
+- Proxied through cloudflare

+- [ ] Create a profile page where users can see their details (email, username, avatar, cabinets listed)
+- [ ] Use Supabase Storage to store avatars
+- [ ] Cache /stats page for faster loading time
+- [ ] Possibly find a way to optimize loading time